Orlando International Airport Advising Travelers To Allow Even More Time For Security Checkpoints

 — Lenora Arrington (@MWTLenora) April 24, 2019

 Orlando International Airport is just one of many around the country that are advising passengers to arrive early for their flights.
-With Spring Breaks ending and the busy summer seasons coming up, there are going to be lots of people flying in and out for Walt Disney World and Disney Cruise Line vacations.
-If you want to make sure you don’t miss your flight home, you’ll want to give yourself the additional time to be on the safe side.
+With spring break ending and the busy summer seasons coming up, there are going to be lots of people flying in and out of Orlando for Walt Disney World and Disney Cruise Line vacations.
+If you want to make sure you don’t miss your flight home, you’ll want to give yourself the additional time, just to be on the safe side.